Menu

 How lovely to see the kind actions of OLOL children who are trying to do more, in little steps, to help look after our Common Home.
 Three OLOL siblings shared with us their rescue of a worm on their way to school.
 By moving him to the safety of his natural habitat, they saved him being squashed but this act of kindness also generated a discussion for these excellent ambassadors of stewardship about litter and what they could do next.
 Small steps, create big strides and this family are a great example to us of how we can be better at protecting the earth and the creatures who live here.

-RE Displays at OLOL - Autumn Term
+RE Displays at OLOL - Ordinary Time in Autumn Term

 It was lovely to have a learning walk this morning, quietly when no one was in school to review the RE boards and see how each class is celebrating their RE learning.
 Here are some photos so you can see the lovely environment your children have for their RE development.